Skip to main content

 Why "just eat less" does not work

-Traditional medicine often shames patients for weight gain and tells them to eat less and move more.
-We reject that approach, because it ignores how the body actually defends its weight.
 Here is the issue: your body has a "set point," a weight your brain (specifically the hypothalamus) tries to defend.
-If you cut calories aggressively, your body responds by lowering your metabolism, increasing hunger hormones, and slowing down non-exercise activity (you fidget less, stand less, take fewer steps without realizing it).
+If you cut calories heavily, your body responds by lowering your metabolism, increasing hunger hormones, and slowing down non-exercise activity (you fidget less, stand less, take fewer steps without realizing it).
 That is why crash dieting almost always ends with the weight back, plus a few extra pounds.
-We treat unintended weight gain as a systems-level problem.
-Once we identify the real blockage (high insulin, low thyroid, poor sleep, a medication), fat loss tends to follow naturally as a side effect of restored health.

-What does Fishtown Medicine actually test?
+What does Fishtown Medicine test?

 Standard primary care often runs a basic metabolic panel and a TSH thyroid test, then says "you are normal."
 That is not enough.
 During your initial diagnostic evaluation, we look at: